Shuaib: Disputed identification with Jethro

-Prophecy in Midian
+Narrative in the Quran

 The Qur'an states that Shuaib was appointed by God to be a prophet to the people of Midian.
 The people of this land were said to be especially notorious for cheating others through dishonesty and for idolatry.
 Shuʿayb's prophecy mainly involved calling the Midianites to the correct path of God, and forbidding them to worship false gods.

 It is also said he told his people to stop being dishonest in their daily activities.
 Although he preached and prophesied for a sustained period of time, the majority of the people refused to listen to him.
 Shuayb, however, remained steadfast.
 He consistently preached powerfully against the wicked, telling them of the punishment that had befallen the sinful before them.
 Shuʿayb warned the people that their ignorance would lead to the destruction of Midian, giving historical examples of earlier prophets, including Noah, Hud, Saleh and Lot, all of whose people had been destroyed by God.

 The people taunted Shuʿayb and told him that, were it not for the prestigious family he came from, he would surely have been stoned to death.
 Shuayb replied, "Is my family of more consideration with you than God?"
 When the Midianites refused to believe, they were destroyed by a mighty earthquake.
 The Qur'an, however, mentions that Shuʿayb, and his believing companions, were rescued from the thunderous punishment.

 Parallels with other prophets

 Shuayb's mission is often mentioned in the Qur'an with the mission of Noah, Hud, Saleh and Lot.
 Scholars have pointed out that these five prophets exemplify the early prophetic missions: The prophet would be sent to his community; the community would pay no attention to his warning and would instead threaten him with punishment; after years of preaching, God would ask him to leave his community, while his people were subsequently destroyed in a punishment.
-Scholars chronologically interpret the listing of the five prophets, so Shuʿayb was a descendant of Noah (preached about the Great Flood) and the Prophet Abraham.
+Scholars chronologically interpret the listing of the five prophets, so Shuʿayb was a descendant of Ibrahim and Nuh (Noah).

 Claimed burial places of Shuayb

+Wādī Shuʿayb, Jordan

 One claimed tomb of Shuayb is found in Jordan, 2 km west of the town of Mahis, in an area called Wādī Shuʿayb (وَادِي شُعَيْب).

+Galilee, Israel

-The Druze believe the tomb of Nabi Shu'ayb is located near Hittin, in the Lower Galilee.
+The Galilean Shrine of Shu'ayb: the Druze believe the tomb of Nabi Shu'ayb is located near Hittin, in the Lower Galilee.
 Each year, on the 25th of April, the Druze gather at the site to discuss community affairs.

+Guriyeh, Iran

-There is also a tomb in the southwest of Iran (in the village Guriyeh, Shushtar) which has been recorded as the tomb of Shuayb.
+There is also a tomb in the southwest of Iran, in the village Guriyeh, Shushtar, which has been recorded as the tomb of Shuayb.